cocoroutine/quilted/README.md

-## Heading section
+#### Heading section

 The heading section has two types: a compact version and a complex version.
 The compact version holds at most 3 items and is center aligned.
 It occupies at most 2 lines.
 The complex version holds at most 5 items and is block justified.
 It occupies at most 3 lines.

-The font can be a different font than the main content.
+The heading font can be a different font than the main content.
 The font should be smaller than the main content.

 #### Name (required)